mamoc-repos/MAMoC-iOS/README.md

 ### Manual
 TBD

-## Enabling Technologies

-### Multipeer Connectivity
-This uses Apple's [MutipeerConnectivity](https://developer.apple.com/reference/multipeerconnectivity) framework.
-The Multipeer Connectivity framework supports the discovery of services provided by nearby devices and supports communicating with those services through message-based data, streaming data, and resources (such as files).
-In iOS, the framework uses infrastructure Wi-Fi networks, peer-to-peer Wi-Fi, and Bluetooth personal area networks for the underlying transport.
-In macOS and tvOS, it uses infrastructure Wi-Fi, peer-to-peer Wi-Fi, and Ethernet.
-Each `MCSession` supports up to 8 peers, including the local peer.

 ## Open source third party libraries
 - [PeerKit](https://github.com/jpsim/PeerKit) (An open-source Swift framework for building event-driven, zero-config Multipeer Connectivity apps)